Mae Jackson

 Despite the difficulties of growing up in a Jim Crow Southern town during the 1940s and 1950s, Jackson determined a successful course for her life.
 Jackson learned the value of education early.
 Her father worked as a school principal, and her mother was a teacher, with their encouragement.
 In 1958, Jackson graduated as valedictorian of her class at Booker T. Washington High School, and the following fall, she left Teague, moving south to start college in Houston.
 Jackson earned her Bachelor of Science degree at Texas Southern University.

-After graduating from TSU in 1962, Jackson moved south to the city of San Antonio to continue her studies in graduate school at Our Lady of the Lake University.
+After graduating from TSU in 1962, Jackson moved south to San Antonio to continue her studies in graduate school at Our Lady of the Lake University.
 Jackson chose OLLU because of its master’s program in social work.
-Jackson had been drawn to the idea of serving others as a young girl and chose social work as her career.
+As a young girl, Jackson had been drawn to serving others and chose social work as her career.
 While Jackson studied to earn her Master of Social Work degree, the American Civil Rights movement took on more and more momentum.
 Inspired, Jackson moved to Washington, DC, to join the movement.
 There she started work with the National Council of Negro Women (NCNW).

-In 1957, the presidency of the NCNW passed to another energetic black organizer, Dorothy Height.
+In 1957, the presidency of the NCNW passed to another energetic Black organizer, Dorothy Height.
 Height would become Jackson's mentor.
-In 2000, she joined the Waco city council 2000.
-She was elected mayor in May.
-2004.
+In 2000, she joined the Waco City Council and was elected mayor in May 2004.

 Mae Jackson made a name for herself as mayor of Waco, Texas.
 When she died suddenly on February 11, 2005, she left many friends and admirers stunned and grieving.
 Chet Edwards, Waco's Democratic representative to the state House of Representatives, voiced the feelings of many when he said, "Our city has lost a caring, dedicated leader, and many of us have lost a dear personal friend.
 Waco is a better community today because of Mae Jackson's unselfish public service, and for years to come, her warm spirit of loving thy neighbor will inspire all of us."